Jensen-JZ/Project_Template/README.md

 ---

-*This template was refactored from an earlier GAN-specific version, inspired by StarGAN v2's official implementation.
-The goal is to provide a cleaner, more generic starting point for diverse PyTorch projects.*
+*This template was refactored from songquanpeng's [pytorch-template](https://github.com/songquanpeng/pytorch-template) template project.
+The goal is to provide a cleaner, more generic starting point for various PyTorch projects.*

 <a id="chinese"></a>